List of Marvel Comics characters: D: Fictional character biography

 Randall Darby is a mutant who is discovered and recruited by Magneto to become a member of his Brotherhood of Evil Mutants, taking the code-name Shocker.
 After being abandoned by Magneto, Darby and his teammates come to be known as the Mutant Force.
 Under this name they work for the United States government and later the Secret Empire.

 Darby changes his code-name to Paralyzer when the Mutant Force become the Resistants.
 The Resistants' protest against the United States' Mutant Registration Act is cut short by a clash with John Walker, who is Captain America at that time.
 Later, the Resistants revert to their Mutant Force identities and costumes.
-Their next clash is with the New Warriors.
-Paralyzer later battles Spider-Man, subduing him with a lucky blow.
-Spider-Man later teams up with several members of the Midnight Sons who are investigating the activities of a demonic Spidey-doppelganger.
-While pursuing this creature, the heroes discover and stop Paralyzer's plan to recreate Zzzax.

-After the Sentinels destroy Genosha, Paralyzer, again called Shocker, helps Toad and other mutants create a statue of the island's former ruler Magneto.
-Unus becomes the leader of the group.
-Shocker is seen during a meeting of Unus' people after Unus is swallowed by Freakshow, one of the other mutants on the island.
-The group is not sure they will take Unus back if he survives.
-He does return, prompting Shocker and the others into attacking him to prove he can still defend himself.

-Shocker loses his powers on M-Day and the energies that he used to control are drawn to The Collective.
+Shocker lost his powers following the events of M-Day.

 Powers and abilities

 Darby can generate powerful fields of bio-electromagnetic energy from his body.
 He also has cybernetic claws of unknown origin in lieu of his hands and feet, and can channel his electrical energy through them into shock bolts or high-voltage fields of electromagnetic energy.